 Tech Integrated Conference Room – Video and Teleconference enabled

-MGH Division of Clinical Research (DCR) – offers courses in clinical research, free individual consultations on study design biostatistics, translational medicine, and genetics and genomics.
+MGH Division of Clinical Research (DCR) – offers courses in clinical research, free individual consultations on study design, biostatistics, translational medicine, and genetics and genomics.

 MGH Center for Comparative Medicine (CCM) provides reliable, affordable, and responsive laboratory animal care and research services to REU investigators.

-Harvard Clinical and Translational Science Center (CTSA/Harvard Catalyst) – is dedicated to providing tools, training, technologies, and collaborative interfaces to clinical and translational investigator.
+Harvard Clinical and Translational Science Center (CTSA/Harvard Catalyst) – is dedicated to providing tools, training, technologies, and collaborative interfaces to clinical and translational investigators.
 The Harvard Catalyst Introduction to Clinical Investigation is a five-day course designed to give fellows and junior faculty a solid foundation in the principles and methods of clinical investigation.
 Upon completing this course, participants will be able to take advantage of additional, specialized training, mentoring, and consultation opportunities for clinical investigation available through Harvard Catalyst.

 Broad Institute – Dr. Crowley is an Associate Member of the Broad Institute and this unique association provides REU investigators with access to the Broad Genomics and Bioinformatics pipelines, Cores, and eligibility for internal seed funding.
 REU investigators are also active participants in the Medical Population and Genetics (MPG) meetings every Thursday morning.
 In addition, the REU staff attend the Broad Institute’s MPG Primer series every year.
 This primer is a series of informal weekly discussions hosted by the Broad Institute, covering such topics as human genetic variation, genotyping, DNA sequencing methods, statistics, and data analysis.